California Poppy

 Smoking-Specific Considerations

-Drug Interactions to Know
+Drug Interactions

 This herb can amplify the effects of sedatives and central nervous system depressants.
 Expect stronger drowsiness when combined with sleep medications, anti-anxiety drugs, or alcohol.
 Blood pressure medications may also interact due to its mild hypotensive properties.
+Always consult your doctor and space out consumption if you’re on prescription drugs.

 Who Should Exercise Caution